Wilhelm2/MobileNetworks/README.md

     <img src= "readmeFigures/FloodingDynamic.png?raw=true">
 </p>

 Wilhelm and al.[[4]](https://dl.acm.org/doi/10.1145/3491003.3491010) proposed a causal broadcast algorithm for mobile networks based on flooding through FIFO channels.
+The proposed algorithm also takes into account the limited capacities of mobile networks.
 This project implements that algorithm.
+The main features of the implementation are:

+* Broadcast of application messages through flooding.
+* Handle host mobility between cells through a handoff procedure.
+* Most of the causal information is handled at stations to unload mobile hosts.
+* Implementation of host dynamics, ie hosts can join and leave the network during execution.
+* Decentralized deletion mechanism of obsolete messages by stations.

+The algorithm is not explained here in further details because it is quite difficult to understand.
+A detailled description can be found here [[4]](https://dl.acm.org/doi/10.1145/3491003.3491010).